+On the old road between Lhasa and Gyantse, the dazzling Yamdrok Lake (aslo spelled as Yamdrok-tso) can be seen from the summit of the Kamba-la pass (4700m).
 From Gyantse, you can see one arm, and follow it until it disappears around a bend in the shore which makes it difficult to estimate the size of the lake.

-Yangzhuoyongcuo is the biggest island lake on the northern foot of the Himalayas.
-Also as one of the three holy lakes, the Yamdrok Yumtso Lake is said to be the female Guardian of Buddhism in Tibet.
+Yamdrok Lake means "the jade lake on the pasture", which is one of the four sacred lakes in Tibet (the others are Lhamo La-tso Lake, Namtso Lake and Manasarovar Lake).
+According to folklore, the lake was transformed from a fairy goddess in heaven, and is said to be the female Guardian of Buddhism in Tibet.
 People here believe that it will bless and protect them.

 The lake surface is 4441 meters above sea level, the distance from east and the west is 130 kilometers, the north and south is 70 kilometers.
 The depth of the lake is 20-60 meters.
 As the biggest habitat of water birds in southern Tibet, birds migrate here during winters, there are swans, water pigeons, and yellow ducks, ospreys and Bar-headed Goose live in the heart of the lake.